 Investigating the different ways through which these layers work together, may help to understand consumers’ perceptions.
 Taken into account that instruments influence the information processing of consumers through either beliefs and behaviour, this emphasizes the importance of transparency towards the consumers concerning different studies and findings on the healthiness of beer in general (Quesada-molina et al., 2019).

+Comparison amongst brewers

 The three layers of framing also show interesting connections within the perception of the brewers.
 The example of a brewer with neutral beliefs towards the relation between health and organic beer is provided in Figure 4, meaning the belief that there is no health difference between organic beer and regular beer.
 This neutral belief can be supported directly by expert knowledge.
 It may additionally be influenced indirectly by imposed organic criteria through certifying organisations such as Skal.
 These criteria may influence the behaviour of the brewer and may for example motivate them to perform internal research on the healthiness of organic beer compared to regular beer.